spellml/examples/workflows/video-generation-workflow/README.md

 $ spell workflow --repo video-gen=../video-generation/ "python workflows/video-generation-workflow/workflow.py --video video/fireworks.mp4"
 ```
 Notice:
 * The above command uses a sample video.
-But you can use your own video, which requires you add a new command to download it at the first run of the workflow.
+You can also choose your own video, which requires you add a new command to download it at the first run of the workflow.
 * You can specify other optional settings apart from the video path.
 Check with `python workflow.py -h`.

 ### 4. Download generated video from the latest run: